 Early last year, Louis Payne joined the successful CBBC show, Wolfblood as TJ, having already appeared in Holby City in 2013.
 Since then, Louis has gone on to hold charity workshops for children for anti-bullying.
 We caught up with him about hosting the workshops, being the practical joker on set of Wolfblood and the process of getting wolf teeth fitted.

-Wolfblood has always been a very popular show from the start, how was it getting cast in later seasons?
+Wolfblood has always been a very popular show from the start, how was it getting cast in a later series?

 Getting cast in an already very popular show is an amazing achievement and I was very honoured to have done so.
 It can also be very scary trying to step into the shoes of other extremely talented actors, and wondering how the fans will take to you whether they would like you or not.
 Thankfully, it seems like they do.